Synthesizing Neural Network Controllers with Closed-Loop Dissipativity Guarantees: Conclusion

 \section{Conclusion}

-In this paper, we derived a convex condition for certifying dissipativity of a feedback system of an uncertain LTI plant and a neural network controller.
+In this paper, we derived a convex condition for certifying dissipativity of a feedback system of a neural network controller and a plant modeled by the interconnection of an LTI system, uncertainty, and nonlinearity.
 The derivation of this condition leverages implicit neural networks and integral quadratic constraints to model the neural network controller and the plant in the same form.
-We used this condition in a method to train neural network controllers that provide closed-loop guarantees.
+We used this condition in a method to train neural network controllers that provide closed-loop dissipativity guarantees to maximize reward.
 We applied this method to an inverted pendulum model to train a stabilizing controller to use minimal control effort, and to a flexible rod on a cart model to train a controller guaranteeing a closed-loop $L_2$ gain upper bound to stabilize the system with small control effort.
-These experiments showed that the neural network controller with formal closed-loop guarantees achieved significantly higher performance than that of an LTI controller and closer to that of an unconstrained neural network controller.
+These experiments showed that the neural network controller with formal closed-loop guarantees achieved higher performance than that of an LTI controller with the same guarantees.

-Future directions of research include reducing conservatism of the over-approximation of the neural network nonlinearity, improving the scalability of this LMI-based approach, improving the stability of training RINNs, and accelerating training of RINNs.
+Future directions of research include reducing conservatism of the over-approximation of the neural network activation function, improving the scalability of this LMI-based approach, improving the numerical stability of training RINNs, and accelerating training of RINNs.